django-cms/django-cms/docs/introduction/integrating_applications.rst

 Improve the templates for Polls
 ===============================

-You'll have noticed that the in the Polls application we only have minimal templates, and no navigation or styling.
+You'll have noticed that in the Polls application we only have minimal templates, and no navigation or styling.

 Our django CMS pages on the other hand have access to a number of default templates in the project, all of which extend one called ``base.html``.
 So, let's improve this by overriding the polls application's base template.